c-h-david/rapid2/CODE_OF_COLLAB.md

 ## Open Science Commitment

-This project is committed to open science, transparency, and community-driven development, in alignment with initiatives like NASA's Transform to Open Science (TOPS).
+This project is committed to open science, transparency, and community-driven development, in alignment with initiatives like
+[NASA Open Science][URL_NASAO].
 However, open-source development requires significant time and effort, and we want to ensure all collaborators understand the expectations involved.

 ### What We Offer